August 14, 2018 by Lydia Syson

-… you’ve reached the website of Lydia Syson, author of the adult novel MR PEACOCK’S POSSESSIONS, the YA novels LIBERTY’S FIRE, THAT BURNING SUMMER, A WORLD BETWEEN US, & the biography DOCTOR OF LOVE: DR JAMES GRAHAM AND HIS CELESTIAL BED.
-Do click on ‘Reviews‘ to discover what other readers have thought of all these books, and then scroll down to find out more about the history behind the novels.
-For those on larger screens, on which this website works much better, apologies for any repetition.
+… you’ve reached the website of Lydia Syson, author of MR PEACOCK’S POSSESSIONS, (aTimes and Sunday Times Book of the Year 2018), the YA historical/political novels LIBERTY’S FIRE, THAT BURNING SUMMER, A WORLD BETWEEN US, & the biography DOCTOR OF LOVE: DR JAMES GRAHAM AND HIS CELESTIAL BED, all critically acclaimed.
+Do visit Reviews to discover what other readers have thought of all these books, and scroll down from there to find out more about the history behind each of the novels.
 You’ll find the latest blogpost just below.

 Buy LIBERTY’S FIRE here

 Or better still, ask your nearest independent bookshop for the books.

 Here’s a link to a piece I’ve written for the Historical Writers’ Association excellent online magazine, Historia about tackling slavery in fiction, and thinking through the risks of cultural appropriation.
 Comments are most welcome.

 And if you’ve not yet got a copy of Mr Peacock’s Possessions, and/or are setting off somewhere for the summer with minimal luggage and don’t want to be weighed down by a hardback, however beautiful, until the end of July only you can buy it the ebook to read on your phone, tablet or Kindle for a mere £1.49.
 It’s one of Amazon’s monthly deals.

 I’ve been spending the week going through my notes and listening to sound recordings made on the HMNZS Canterbury in the Kermadecs earlier this year, reliving some magnificent moments as I write a number of features for various newspapers and magazines both on the expedition and the human history of Raoul Island. keep reading